Pig slaughter: Slovakia

 In Slovakia, the pig slaughter (zabíjačka, zakáľačka, bravčovina, svinský kar, karmina) was an essential part of the winter traditions from early medieval times.
 The pig slaughter was considered an important event in village society and an opportunity for families to get together.
 According to Katarína Nádaská of the Department of Ethnology and Cultural Anthropology at Comenius University in Bratislava, the traditional period for pig slaughters usually started on 21 December, the feast day of St. Thomas.
 There was a special magical importance attached to the date and farmers believed that the meat of a pig slaughtered on St. Thomas Day would last longer.
 A second traditional pig slaughtering period began around Mardi Gras.

 In the past there were a number of traditional customs associated with the pig slaughter.
 After the slaughter, the girls of the household would collect the bones and scatter them around the yard for love magic purposes.
 They believed that when a dog snatched the first bone, the girl who had thrown the bone would be the first one to marry.

+Romania

+In Romania pigs are traditional slaughtered around Christmas.